Medical Student Mentorship "Consider Psychiatry"

 The Ohio Psychiatric Physicians Foundation (OPPF) is pleased to announce the 2019 Enlightenment Awards program.
 The award recognizes outstanding activity or presentations during 2019 which enhance the public's access to treatment and/or enhances the public's understanding of mental disorders or decreases the stigma often associated with mental illness.

 Nominees can include an individual, organization, government entity, media (newspaper, radio or TV station or internet based communication) or a form of art.

-for her outstanding work in 2017 which enhanced the public’s understanding of behavioral health disorders and suicide.
+for its outstanding contributions in 2018 that enhanced the public’s understanding of mental illness.

 None at this time.